housework-robot/main/S02_mount_lerobot_brain/S02E03_dataformat_aloha.md

 The result indicates that this training dataset contains the system states at 3,750 moments.
 A system state includes a motion action, and an action consists of the parameters of 14 joints.

-## 2.2 Data structure of the native simulation training dataset
+## 2.2 The original simulation training dataset

 We use the same program to inspect the data structure of the simulation data.